 Our shared collections include many objects that reflect the lives of LGBTQ+ people throughout history, whose stories remain untold.
 As we aim to make our museums inclusive to everyone, we have made the active decision to change this.

-Hello, my name is Lauren and I am the Research and Documentation Assistant: Social History at Hull Museums.
+Hello, my name is Lauren and I am the Community Curator: Social History at Hull Museums.
 I also lead on the museum’s LGBTQ+ working group.
 As a group we are passionate about increasing and improving representation and inclusion of LGBTQ+ narratives across our collections research, interpretation, and programming.

 All members of our working group are now working from home due to Covid-19 – spread across the East Yorkshire region, but, not to be defeated, we are using our digital resources to move forward and are working on some exciting things and hope we can continue to share these with you throughout the duration of the lockdown period and beyond.